 “Raymond is determined to be adopted,” says a person close to him.
 “He looks out for and stands up for his family and friends.
 Raymond is able to open up about difficult moments in his past and understand how he has grown from those times.
 Raymond is a clever kid who is very well-loved.”

 Raymond would do best with a parent or parents who have patience and understanding.
 Raymond’s new forever family must be strong advocates to make sure his needs are met.
 The family will need to set a consistent structure and daily schedule so Raymond knows what to expect.
 Raymond would do best as the only or youngest child in the home.
 Finally, his new forever family must be open to letting Raymond maintain his sibling relationships.

-For more information about Ashton, contact our Adoption Specialists at email@example.com
+For more information about Raymond, contact Beth at email@example.com.

 One of the adults close to her says, “Alexia is very decisive and knows what she wants for her future.
 Alexia is very smart and does well in school.
 She prefers creative arts classes.
 Alexia also has a great sense of humor.”

 At this time, Alexia is struggling with the idea of becoming a member of another family and will need an adoptive family who is understanding and patient with her transition.
 Alexia prefers a forever family with a single female parent or two female parents.
 She wants to be the only or youngest child in the home.
 Alexia also needs a family who will be open to letting her explore who she is and support her no matter what.